doomercreatine/pz-snippets/README.md

 ## Installation

-Download the [latest release].
+Download the [latest release](https://github.com/doomercreatine/pz-snippets/releases/latest).
 Then in VSCode navigate to extensions `CTRL + SHIFT + X` on Windows.
 Then at the top right of the Extensions panel select `...` -> `Install from VSIX...`.
 Select the file and verify it has installed.
 VSCode might need to be restarted for it to take effect.

 ## Features